Sugar, maize flour, cooking oil lead sharp increase in food prices | Pulselive Kenya

 As Kenyans head to the holiday season, food prices have seen notable increases in November 2024, with essential commodities like sugar, maize flour, and cooking oil recording significant price hikes, according to the latest Consumer Price Index data from the Kenya National Bureau of Statistics (KNBS).

-Sugar prices have seen the highest monthly increase, soaring by 5.3% to Sh217.96 per kilogram.
+Sugar prices have seen the highest monthly increase, soaring by 5.3% to Sh158 per kilogram.

 This marks a significant strain on household budgets, particularly given sugar's widespread use in Kenyan homes.